Jollyfant/nodejs-seedlink-latencies-proxy/README.md

   * SEEDLINK\_HOST

 ## API
 The supported parameters are valid SEED stream identifiers.
-Multiple identifiers may be delimited by a comma.
+Multiple stream identifiers may be delimited by a comma.

   * network
   * station